 Inexpensive Kihei Activities

 Kalama Park along South Kihei Road is home to a surf spot locals simply call “the cove.”
 Shallow water, gentle waves, and lots of room make this a great place to try your hand at surfing.
 Companies rent surf and stand-up paddleboards and are conveniently located across the street.
 They also give lessons which are highly recommended if you are a first-time surfer.

 Keawakapu Beach is the best walking beach in Kihei.
 About 3/4 of a mile in length, it resides between the Mana Kai Resort and the Ulua Beach Park.
 Gentle waves and lava outcroppings combined with palm trees and gorgeous multi-million dollar homes make this beach an excellent retreat.
 During the winter months, many whales spend time just offshore.
 Be sure to arrive before nine am.
 The trade winds and the crowds kick up around 10 in the morning.

 Kama’ole III Beach Park is an excellent place to watch the sunset at the end of the day.
 Lana’i and the West Maui Mountains create a gorgeous backdrop, and the wide open grassy area provides an excellent place to spread out a picnic blanket and have a glass of wine.

 Best Group or Date Activity

-Island Art Party, located in North Kihei’s Azeka Shopping Center, offers a fun, laid-back and unique evening of painting, socializing and drinking on Maui.
-Bring a group of friends or go for date night and enjoy specialized painting instruction as you recreate your very own Maui souvenir.
+Island Art Party, located in North Kihei’s Azeka Shopping Center, offers a fun, laid-back, and unique evening of painting, socializing, and drinking on Maui.
+Bring a group of friends or go for a date night and enjoy specialized painting instruction as you recreate your very own Maui souvenir.

 Best Place to Play Beach Volleyball